said-lourhaoui/DAG-scheduling/README.md

 simulated both algorithms for different types of DAGs.
 The results show that the algorithm proposed in [2] performs better in terms of the makespan, it is also faster than the proposed Genetic algorithm [1] in terms of time complexity.

 #### The file "dag.gml" contain a random DAG with 20 nodes
 #### To generate a schedule of the dag "dag.gml" using one of the two algorithms:
 - Make sure you have python 3.8 and above installed in your computer
 - Make sure the following modules are already installed : networkx, numpy
-- Place the script and the file "dag.gml" in the same folder.
-- Run the desired script using and python IDE or by command line : "python3 genetic_algo.py" or "python3 proposedAlgo.py"
+- Run the desired script from a python IDE or by command line : "python3 genetic_algo.py" or "python3 proposedAlgo.py"
-- The scripts will output a schedule and the makespan calcuted.
+- The scripts will output a schedule and the calcuted makespan

 #### To generate a new DAG:
 - The following modules are required : numpy, networkx, matplotlib.pyplot
 - Open the script dag_generator.py
-- Specifiy the desired parameters
+- Specify the desired parameters
 - Specify the file name where the dag will be saved
 - Comment or uncomment the line "x.plot_dag(dag)", depending on whether you want to plot the graph or not
 - Run the script